 Early Origins of the Bireghan family

 The surname Bireghan was first found in Kent, where Barham is a village and civil parish in the City of Canterbury.
-It was listed as Bioraham in 799 and later as Bercheham in the Domesday Book.
+An ancient Saxon village, it was listed as Bioraham in 799 and later as Bercheham in the Domesday Book.
 There are also parishes in the Dioceses Ely, Chichester, and Norwich.

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8) The first record of the surname was Warine de Berham, as holding lands in Kent in 1203.
+The first record of the surname was Warine de Berham, as holding lands in Kent in 1203.

 Early History of the Bireghan family

-Another 203 words (14 lines of text) covering the years 1535, 1390, 1391, 1634, 1621, 1595, 1667, 1625 and 1626 are included under the topic Early Bireghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bireghan research.
+Another 133 words (10 lines of text) covering the years 1535, 1535, 1390, 1391, 1634, 1621, 1595, 1667, 1625, 1626, 1577, 1670 and 1726 are included under the topic Early Bireghan History in all our PDF Extended History products and printed products wherever possible.

 Bireghan Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Barham, Bareham, Barrham, Braham, Bearham, Bereham and many more.

 Early Notables of the Bireghan family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Bireghan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) are included under the topic Early Bireghan Notables in all our PDF Extended History products and printed products wherever possible.